-Not to be misleading, but the recipe is for the Maple Cream Sauce I created to go with the Butternut Squash I just purchased from one of my favorite markets, Russo’s in Watertown, MA.
+I created this Maple Cream Sauce for the fresh Butternut Squash Ravioli I just purchased from one of my favorite markets, Russo’s in Watertown, MA.
 Bring on the Butternut Squash Ravioli with Maple Cream Sauce.

 Russo’s is a really neat market that has loads of produce, and an especially great amount of Asian produce, imported Cold Cuts (I can’t even count the number of Prosciutto varieties they have), their own baked cold cuts (their Roast Beef is incredible), cheeses, home-made pasta, flowers, breads, meats, chicken and dairy, bakery, pies,plants and most importantly, the Vantia canned tomatoes I swear are the only ones I can use.